andrew-siu12/Airbnb-data-analysis/README.md

 3. Whcih boroughs are more expensive,  and which areas have the best reviews?
 4. What are the factors that influence pricing on Airbnb listings?

-Random Forests and CatBoost were trained to predict the price of the listings in London.
+Random Forests and LightGBM were trained to predict the price of the listings in London.

 ## Data
 [Inside Airbnb](http://insideairbnb.com/get-the-data.html) has provided data that is sourced from public available infomration from Airbnb webiste.
 The data we used for this project is compiled on 05 May, 2019.
 The dataset comprised of three tables and a geojson file of London boroughs: